 Holbrook Primary School prides itself on its ability to offer and successfully deliver a full and stimulating curriculum that is inclusive to all children, irrespective of need.
-Our SENCO, Miss Natasha Blake is currently completing her NASENCO award at Bath Spa University.
+Our SENCO, Mrs Natasha Seek has recently completed a National Award for SEN Coordination (NASENCo) at Bath Spa University.

 The school maintains very close working relationships with children, staff, parents, and other agencies.
 Indeed, partnership with parents is of the utmost importance.
-We encourage parents to discuss progress regularly with class teachers and with Miss Blake.
+We encourage parents to discuss progress regularly with class teachers and with Mrs Seek.